alan-ppl/alan/README.md

   * think carefully about the torchdim/named tensor output of moments.
   * consider adding .sample_reparam and .sample_non_reparam to Sample (Sample with reparam=True has both).
   * error message when the data doesn't have the right plate names isn't right.
-  * test different SamplingType and different Q against each other.
   * to check whether an ELBO estimator is consistent with ground-truth:
     - evaluate the ELBO a few times.
     - fit a conjugate prior to the variance (InverseGamma), using sample mean.